rpinales87/en-vivo/README.md

 # enVivo
 -------------------------
-Welcome to ebVivo, this a platform for people looking for live events or to create and promote events, as a register user will be able to create and manage events, as a visitor you can check upcoming events.
+Welcome to enVivo, this a platform for people looking for live events or to create and promote events, as a register user will be able to create and manage events, as a visitor you can check upcoming events.

 ### Technologies used